Antisemitism in Australia: 1980s–1990s

+Terrorism in Australia impacted the Australian Jewish community in the form of the 1982 bombing of a Jewish centre in Sydney.

-In 1982, the Sydney Israeli Consulate and Hakoah Club bombings occurred.
-In this event, an explosive device was detonated inside a vehicle parked outside a Jewish centre in Bondi, NSW.
+In 1982, the Sydney Israeli consulate and the Sydney Jewish Community Centre, Hakoah Club, were targeted in a twin bombing event.
+The attack on the Hakoah Club involved an explosive device detonated inside a vehicle parked at the Jewish centre in Bondi, NSW.
 Initial police investigations led to the arrest of a 31-year-old man who was charged in relation to the Hakoah Club explosion.
 The case went before the court, however, charges were later withdrawn by the NSW Attorney General.
+According to the New South Wales Jewish Board of Deputies, the Jewish community in Australia had been sheltered from past terror threats and warned that terrorist incidents could reoccur in the future.
+Following the bombing, security at the Hakoah club was tightened.
 Other threats against Jewish community institutions stemming from Arab terrorist groups arose in the late 1980s.